By Guest Dog Blogger, Penny

 Hi folks!
 It’s your favorite canine blogger, Penny!
 So you adopted that new puppy you’ve been wanting.
 Terrific!
 But I’ll bet that pup is already getting into mischief and won’t obey any commands, right?
 Think I’m pretty smart…I know, after all; I was once a pup too!
 But to get your puppy to listen to you requires puppy training.
 It’s easy, and I’d be glad to help!
 But first, there are a few things you should know:

 - Give your puppy a few days to get to know their surroundings and you.

 - Always be sure to make it so that your puppy won’t fail.
-That can be discouraging and they don’t like to be discouraged!
-For instance, if you ask him to “fetch the ball” only throw one ball.
+That can be discouraging, and they don’t like to be discouraged!
+For instance, if you ask him to “fetch the ball,” only throw one ball.
 Having several toys in his view is just confusing.
 In my experience, bribery does wonders!
-A bit of praise, a treat or a toy goes a long way at getting your pup to do what you want him to do.
+A bit of praise, a treat, or a toy goes a long way in getting your pup to do what you want him to do.